SecureArcade/SecureArcade/README.md

 ## Marketing Division 📈

-The Marketing Division, under the leadership of CMO Gabriel [Last Name], is dedicated to:
+The Marketing Division is dedicated to:

 - Brand Management
 - Digital Marketing